RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   paste in the contents, replace `$(pwd)` with the directory where your subscription-watch checkout is

+  You can override parameters as shown below, or alternatively with the bonfire `-p` argument during the deploy step.
+The parameters in the example below are useful for development environments.

   ```
   bonfire config write-default

   cat <<BONFIRE >>  ~/.config/bonfire/config.yaml
   - name: rhsm-subscriptions
     components: